 Here’s What You Need

-A note on the Crawfish: Use only Louisiana crawfish, avoid imported crawfish.
-Frozen tails are available at the grocery or seafood market, or use leftover tails from a crawfish boil.
+- Crawfish: Use only Louisiana crawfish, avoid imported crawfish.
+Frozen tails are available at the grocery or seafood markets.
+Leftover tails from a crawfish boil work well in this recipe and will add the flavor dimensions of the boiling spices.
 Check out the Hints and Tips (FAQs) section below for where to find Crawfish Tails online.

-A note on the cheese: It's common to see parmesan cheese in alfredo sauce recipes.
-I use romano cheese because I think the sharpness and saltiness are perfect with the crawfish.
-You can use parmesan or romano or a blend of both!
+- Cheese: It's common to see Parmesan cheese in Alfredo sauce recipes.
+I use Romano cheese because the sharpness and saltiness are perfect with the crawfish.
+You can use Parmesan or Romano or a blend of both!
+It's best to grate the cheese just before using, but pre-grated cheese can be used and is a time-saver.

 Check out the Hints and Tips (FAQs) section below for a word on substitutes.